Participatory methods in the monitoring and evaluation of development projects, where multiple stakeholders are involved in the process.

 Development as an economic process of wealth accumulation, as well as a socio-political process of empowerment.

 This course can be applied towards:

-ANTH 100 (Introduction to Cultural Anthropology) or ANTH 200 (Cultures and the Global System).
+ANTH 100 (Introductory Cultural Anthropology) or ANTH 200 (Cultures and the Global System).

 Textbook and Materials